gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

 A fully-featured inventory file can serve as the source of truth for your network.
 Using an inventory file, a single playbook can maintain hundreds of network devices with a single command.
 This page shows you how to build an inventory file, step by step.

 First, group your devices by OS and/or by function.
-In this tiny example data center, all leaf and spine devices are running VyOS:
+You can group groups using the syntax `metagroupname:children` and listing groups as members of the metagroup.
+In this tiny example data center, the group `network` includes all leafs and all spines; the group `datacenter` includes all network devices plus all webservers.

 .. code-block:: yaml

    [leafs]
    leaf01
    leaf02

    [spines]
    spine01
    spine02

    [network:children]
    leafs
    spines

-[servers]
+   [webservers]
-server01
+   webserver01
-server02
+   webserver02

    [datacenter:children]
    leafs
    spines
-servers
+   webservers

-Next, you can set many of the variables you needed in your first Ansible command in the inventory, so you can skip them in the ansible-playbook command.
-This includes each network device's IP, OS, and SSH user:
+Next, you can set values for many of the variables you needed in your first Ansible command in the inventory, so you can skip them in the ansible-playbook command.
+In this example, the inventory includes each network device's IP, OS, and SSH user.
+In an inventory file you **must** use the syntax `key=value` for variable values.

 .. code-block:: yaml